MatthijsKamstra/haxephp/follow.md

 ##AS3

-Sadly this is a dying art, but its still used as a quick Haxe target to test and build games in.
+ActionScript is a dying art, but its still used as a quick Haxe target to test and build games in.
 You still see it a lot with Lodum Dare

 | Name | Github | Twitter | Facebook | LinkedIn | Blog |